DeVos proposes tougher standard for borrowers who seek student loan relief

 The proposal also contemplates allowing loan forgiveness applications only for borrowers in default, which would dramatically reduce the number of students who are eligible for relief.

-The proposed regulation would consider students to be eligible for relief if they demonstrate that their institution knowingly made false statements in advertising or recruitment materials or made promises about a program with a reckless disregard for the truth -- a standard student advocate groups say would place a bigger burden of proof on borrowers themselves.
+Under the proposed regulation, students would be eligible for relief if they demonstrate that their institution knowingly made false statements in advertising or recruitment materials or made promises about a program with a reckless disregard for the truth -- a standard student advocate groups say would put the burden of proof on borrowers themselves.

-The rule also would require that borrowers’ claims be addressed individually, rather than in a class action, as allowed under the existing rule.
+The rule also would require that borrowers’ claims be addressed individually, rather than in a class action, as allowed under an existing rule and the 2016 rule.
 The department rarely, but in some cases, has granted automatic loan relief to all students who attended certain institutions.

+The regulatory overhaul seeks to reduce the number of borrower claims, which began to skyrocket after for-profit chain Corinthian Colleges was flagged for financial monitoring by the department before its ultimate closure in 2015.
+Since then, the department has received about 138,990 total claims, it said.
+It argues that even with a more restrictive process, the possibility of large numbers of claims would be a deterrent to misbehavior by colleges.

+The proposed changes to the borrower-defense rule would mean a reduction of almost $10.5 billion in debt relief extended to students over 10 years, the department estimates.
+And changes to closed-school discharge -- loan relief for students whose institution suddenly shuts its doors -- would save the government about $2.2 billion over a decade.

-Senator Patty Murray, the Washington Democrat who is the ranking member on the Senate education committee, said the new proposal was evidence DeVos had prioritized corporations over students.
+Senator Patty Murray, the Washington Democrat who is the ranking member on the Senate education committee, said the new proposal was evidence DeVos had prioritized corporations over students by making it harder to pursue claims against predatory for-profit colleges.

 The proposal would not codify into regulation a formula for determining the appropriate amount of loan relief for students but would give the secretary the authority to determine the level of harm in each case.
 Under the Obama administration, students with approved claims received full loan discharge.
 But DeVos in December announced a partial relief formula for approved borrower-defense claims based on the typical earnings of a student who attended a specific program.

+Steve Gunderson, president and CEO of Career Education Colleges and Universities, said the proposed rule would ensure strong protections for all parties involved.

+“Since the concept of the rule was first proposed, our position has remained unchanged: any student at any institution who is a victim of fraud must be protected, and there must be a clear and uniform process for seeking and receiving relief.
+Earlier iterations of the rule did not respect the letter nor the intent of the law,” he said in a statement.
+“Carte blanche approval of batches of applications would only serve to cut off access and opportunity for future students.”

-The rule also includes several mandatory and discretionary triggers that would require financial protections from colleges, like a letter of credit.
-Mandatory events would include successful borrower-defense claims or a judgment against the institution in a lawsuit.
+The rule also includes required financial protections when it determines a college is in danger of closing.
+Mandatory triggers including successful borrower-defense claims or a judgment against the institution in a lawsuit would require an institution to produce a letter of credit to protect taxpayers.
 Discretionary triggers could include an accreditor putting a college on a "show-cause" sanction -- essentially requiring the college to demonstrate why it should maintain the accreditor's approval.

+The new rule would apply to loans issued beginning in July 2019.

 The department is facing a tight November deadline to finalize the rule.
 The next step is opening the proposal to public comment over the next 30 days.
 In those comments, the department is asking members of the public to directly address whether it should consider only claims from borrowers in default or claims from student borrowers who believe they were misled but who are still repaying their loans.